top of page

 Through these experiences, I learned more about U.S. foreign policy, how it has impacted immigration for the last 50 years, and the current conditions of the drug trade and farmworkers here in the U.S.

-From these experiences, with the help of classmates and university officials, I led on-campus demonstrations, brought farmworkers to Cleveland to speak to over 500 students, booked them on a local Cleveland radio show, and led a boycott on national businesses that profited off of inhumane farming conditions here in the USA.
+With the help of classmates and university officials, I led on-campus demonstrations, brought farmworkers to Cleveland to speak to over 500 students, booked them on a local Cleveland radio show, and led a boycott on national businesses that profited off of inhumane farming conditions here in the USA.

 Due to my involvement in Cleveland and my actions for national and international issues, I was awarded a service award on JCU's campus.